-Many existing bikeways on campus are intermixed with pedestrian walkways, with little or no distinction between a path intended for pedestrian use and one intended for bicycle use.
-The paint has worn off from most dedicated bicycle paths, making them indistinguishable from pedestrian- only paths, as well as from old bicycle paths where the paint was intentionally removed.
-The previous facility standards for bicycle paths required a darker pavement, but over time the darkness fades and is no longer distinguishable from sidewalk concrete.
-Due to faded or degraded markings, there is little to indicate whether the pavement on these paths is intended for cyclists or pedestrians, which causes pedestrians to unknowingly walk on bicycle paths.
-This in turn pushes cyclists to use any available route, resulting in frequent conflicts between bicyclists and pedestrians across campus, both on and off bikeways.
-During 2013, the majority of comments submitted by bicyclists via the Campus Bicycle Feedback Form pointed to the bicycle/pedestrians conflicts that result from poorly maintained bicycle paths.

 The high number of existing bi-directional side paths intended for bicycles poses a danger as well, due to the low visibility that motorists have of bicycles on these paths when approaching flow of adjacent traffic, as motorists crossing or turning left or right at driveways and intersections usually do not look for bicyclists traveling on the sidewalk.”

 The original design of most outdated paths also poses a danger to cyclists, with sharp turns, narrow widths, and curbed edges.
 Among the few dedicated bicycle paths being kept under the updated bicycle plan, the majority will need to be widened or resurfaced to meet safety standards.
 Nearly all of the bi-directional dedicated bicycle paths are only six feet wide, rather than eight feet (as recommended by The Guide for the Development of Bicycle Facilities [AASHTO, 2012]), while some one-way dedicated paths are as narrow as two feet wide.